SabaAhmad404/mobile-versio/README.md

 ## Getting Started

-To get a local copy up and run git clone git clone git@github.com:SabaAhmad786/mobile-versio.git and follow these simple steps.
+To get a local copy up and run git clone git@github.com:SabaAhmad786/mobile-versio.git and follow these simple steps.

 ### Open files in visual studio code